 We will only use your personal details in line with our Privacy Notice.
 This can be found on our website or is available in hard copy format upon request and you should read this carefully and contact us immediately if you have any queries.
 Your personal information includes all the details you have given us to process your insurance policy (we will not ask for more information than is necessary).
 We may share your data with Third Parties for the provision and ongoing performance of your insurance policy.
 Your data may be transferred outside the UK.
 All the personal information you supply to us will be handled strictly in accordance with the applicable Data Protection regulations and legislation.

 Dunwood Travel is an appointed Representative of Wrightsure Services (Hampshire) Limited who are authorised and regulated by the FCA (their registration number is 311394) and which is permitted to advise on and arrange general insurance contracts.
-You can check these details online using the Financial Services Register (accessible from www.fca.org.uk) or by contacting the Financial Conduct Authority Consumer Helpline on 0800 111 6768.
+You can check these details online using the Financial Services Register (accessible from www.fca.org.uk) or by contacting the Financial Conduct Authority Consumer Helpline on 0800 111 6768

 We do not charge fees for our insurance related services, however we and Wrightsure Services (Hampshire) Limited may receive some form of renumeration in relation to the arrangement of insurance.